Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power

 \subsection{Bayesian computation}

-In this part, we discuss methods of computing PP under different prior specifications.
+Motivated by Bayesian MCPMod introduced by \citet{fleischer2022bayesian}, we discuss methods of computing PP under different prior specifications for SSR in this part.
 In some cases when non-informative or conjugate priors are adopted, the corresponding posterior and predictive distributions can be derived analytically, which leads to efficient and accurate closed-form computation of PP. However, in general cases, Monte Carlo simulation or numerical approximation are applied to evaluate PP at some specific sample size.